maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 math: true
 ---
 ## Introduction
-The goal in this article is to provide a walkthrough through relevant topics in order to demonstrate how finite fields can be constructed for usage in cryptosystems.
+The goal of this article is to provide a walkthrough through relevant topics in order to demonstrate how finite fields can be constructed for usage in cryptosystems.
 The application of the methods will be demonstrated on three selected cryptosystems, well actually two, one of them is a key exchange protocol.

 In order to show how finite fields can be constructed and used in cryptosystems some fundamental topics will be described which are enriched with links for you to find more information.
-In the section fundamentals an introduction is given to abstract algebra by describing what a group, ring and field is.
+In the section fundamentals, an introduction is given to abstract algebra by describing what a group, ring, and field is.
 Then the discrete logarithm problem will be defined.
 This is a problem which assumed that it is hard to solve.
-Some of the existing protocols and cryptosystems base on the assumption that this problem is hard to solve.
-Afterwards polynomials and a special group of polynomials, namely the irreducible polynomials will be discussed.
+Some of the existing protocols and cryptosystems build on the assumption that this problem is hard to solve.
+Afterward, polynomials and a special group of polynomials, namely the irreducible polynomials will be discussed.
 The irreducible polynomials are a key element in order to construct finite fields with $$q = p^n$$ elements where $$p$$ is prime and $$n \in \mathbb{N}$$.
 Then, it is shown how to systematically construct finite fields $$\mathbb{F}_{p^n}$$.
-Finally, it is demonstrated how to use the constructed finite fields in the case of Diffie-Hellman key exchange, Massey-Omura and ElGamal.
+Finally, it is demonstrated how to use the constructed finite fields in the case of the Diffie-Hellman key exchange, Massey-Omura and ElGamal.

 Where possible extensive proofs and theory has been saved in order to focus more on the mechanics of the theory itself.
-For this, you often can find haskell code after a section in order try the learned topics.
-There is no reason why I took haskell.
+For this, you often can find Haskell code after a section in order to try the learned topics.
+There is no reason why I took Haskell.
 I recommend to try out the methods described in each step which helps a lot for understanding.
-Feel free to give the challenge exercises a try which are added in the end of some sections.
+Feel free to give the challenge exercises a try which is added at the end of some sections.

 ### Fundamentals
 There are two operations which can be applied on the integers, for instance.